kritikov/PrimesWithCircles/README.md

 This creates an open-ended, geometric simulation where primality emerges from phase alignment.
 Unlike the traditional Sieve of Eratosthenes, this approach requires no divisions and no predefined upper limit; it is a streaming visualization of number theory in motion.

+### 💡 Key Differences from the Sieve of Eratosthenes

+While inspired by classical number theory, this implementation introduces two fundamental shifts:
+* **Zero Divisions:** Primality is determined through geometric resonance and phase alignment rather than arithmetic division ($n \pmod d$).
+* **Infinite Streaming:** Unlike the static "batch" nature of Eratosthenes' sieve, this is an incremental process.
+It requires no predefined upper limit, allowing primes to emerge continuously as the simulation evolves.

 ### 🛠️ Technical Details
 * **Language:** C#
 * **Framework:** .NET / WPF